iridiumops/website/wiki/overview.md

 ### Like It?

-Then share it in your alliance or corporation, tell all your friends about it or donate small amount of ISK to Thomas Iridium or Alexa Iridium, overview pack creators.
+Then share it in your alliance or corporation, tell all your friends about it or donate small amount of ISK to the overview pack maintainers Thomas Iridium and Feer Truelight.
 Feel free to send us any (positive or negative) feedback, so we can make it even better.

 ### Don't like it?